Bella Smith: Early life and state football

-Smith was born in the town Cleve in the Eyre Peninsula.
-She played junior football for Port Pirie.
+Smith was born in the town Port Lincoln in the Eyre Peninsula.
+She played junior football for Ports Netball Football Club.
 In 2016, she represented South Australia at the Australian Football Under 15 Championship in Maroochydore, wearing the number 20 guernsey, like her father.
 After this she started playing for Norwood's under-16 side.
 All together Smith played three seasons for Norwood in the SANFL Women's League (SANFLW).
 After playing 10 matches in 2019, she decided to focus on playing football.

 During her time playing state football, she also represented South Australia, playing for the Central Allies at the 2018 AFL Women's Under 18 Championships, though she was injured in the last match against Vic Metro.
 The following year, she once again played for the Central Allies at the 2019 AFL Women's Under 18 Championships.
 She scored a goal in their victory over the Eastern Allies and was one of the best players in their loss to Western Australia.

 In September 2020, Smith played for Team Marinoff in the SANFLW All-Stars match, putting in a strong showing in defence, denying certain goals and marking strongly.

 As well as football, Smith has played softball and cricket.
 She played at Port Neill Cricket Club and Kensington Cricket Club.
 From 2017, she also represented South Australia in their under-18 cricket side.
 She played junior cricket for three years at national level.